moda-schneij/generator-gumby-assemble-moda/readme.md

   - (You should see a lot of output.
 If this fails for any reason, try it again)

-- Return to your sites folder, create a new folder, and cd into it:
+- Return to your sites directory, create a new folder AND a NESTED folder for the source (pre-build), and cd into it:

 ```
 $ cd /sites
 $ mkdir gumby-assemble
+$ mkdir gumby-assemble/source
-$ cd gumby-assemble
+$ cd gumby-assemble/source
 ```

+### Specific configuration for running a site in a subdirectory - otherwise, the generator's Gruntfile needs to be modified

 - Run `yo gumby-assemble-moda`

+- Edit the generated Gruntfile.js with the correct yeomanConfig.sitePath (in this case, it's 'styleguide')

 - Run `grunt` to build and `grunt server` to preview